andrewbrr4/airops/README.md

 Now you should be set to run the scripts and notebooks for the solution!

 ## Using the Agent
+You can call the agent using the `run_agent.ipynb` notebook.
+Just supply your user request and context workflow and call the `run_integration_action_agent` function.

 ## Agent Evaluation
+The `evaluation.py` module contains a script that runs the agent over a set of test cases and evaluates its performance using a variety of metrics.